mustafah15/zettelkasten/zettelkasten/domain driven design.md

 	- the model represents our understanding of the domain.
 	- the software is an implementation of the model.

-Business domain:  business domain define a company's main area of activity, it's the service the company provides to its clients for example.
+Business domain: The business domain define a company's main area of activity, it's the service the company provides to its clients for example.
 	- FedEx provides courier delivery
 	- walmart is a retail establishment a company can operate in multiple business domains for example amazon, it's also important to note that companies can change their business domains

 ### Decomposing the domain
 - take the large domain and separate them into subdomains, our subdomains are created by grouping related ideas and actions and rules into separate domains.
-- because of that each subdomain essentially ends up having its own ubiquitous language and model.
+- because of that each subdomain essentially ends up having its own [[ubiquitous language]] and model.
 The language and model for a subdomain is what we call a [[DDD - bounded context|bounded context]],** subdomain or Bounded contexts are good starting points for building reactive microservices.
 - from one Bounded context to the next the meaning of a word may change dramatically.
 	- in restaurant, when talking to a server, an order, has a very specific meaning.
 	- when we speaking to the person who manage inventory for the restaurant order means something completely different.